corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/upgrading/_index.md

 ---

-# Upgrading CorDapps
+# Creating a New Version of a CorDapp

-This section describes how to upgrade a Corda-deployed {{< tooltip >}}CorDapp{{< /tooltip >}} to a newer version.
+This section describes how to create a new version of a Corda-deployed {{< tooltip >}}CorDapp{{< /tooltip >}}.
 This must be done in such a way that Corda can interpret the upgrade as a new version of the same application.
 Typically you might want to upgrade your CorDapp to fix bugs, create new functionality, or change existing functionality.

 Corda must be able to interpret that the two versions are considered to be the same application.
-This is done in order to maintain continuity of any state it has preserved internally relating to that application's operation.
+This maintains continuity of any state it has preserved internally relating to that application's operation.

 This section contains the following: